railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Once the list is defined you must provide it with at least one version.
 To do that use the menu :menuselection:`Products --> Pricelists --> Pricelist Versions`.
 The version contains all of the rules that enable you to calculate a price for a product and a given quantity.

-So set the  *Name*  of this associated version.
+So set the :guilabel:`Name` of this associated version.
 If the list only has a single version you can use the same name for the pricelist and the version.
-In the  *Pricelist*  field select the pricelist you created.
+In the :guilabel:`Pricelist` field select the pricelist you created.

-Then set the *Start date* and *End date* of this version.
+Then set the :guilabel:`Start date` and :guilabel:`End date` of this version.
 The fields are both optional: if you don't set any dates the version will be permanently active.
-Use the  *Active*  field in the versions to activate or disable a pricelist version.
+Use the :guilabel:`Active` field in the versions to activate or disable a pricelist version.

 .. note:: Automatically updating the sale pricelist